juniorlimajj/Kotlin-Rest-API/readme.md

 # Kotlin Rest API

-- Implementation of a rest api with kotlin + spring boot
+- A simple implementation of a rest api writen in Kotlin + Spring
+- Clone, complete the tests and enjoy